robotframework/robotframework/doc/userguide/src/Appendices/DocumentationFormatting.rst

   *** Settings ***
   Documentation    First line.\n\nSecond paragraph.
 This time\nwith multiple lines.
-  Metadata         Example list    - first item\n- second item\n-third
+  Metadata         Example list    - first item\n- second item\n- third

 .. note:: As explained in the Paragraphs_ section below, the single newline in
           `Second paragraph, this time\nwith multiple lines.` does not actually